 While I love to serve this alongside grilled meats, it’s a light meal on it’s own thanks to the toasted almonds and sesame seeds on top.
 If I’m eating this for lunch and not adding chicken, I like to add quinoa or extra almonds to boost the protein.

 I love making this salad on a Sunday and eating it for days.
-When I do this, I either omit the lettuce & peppers, or I store them separately.
+When I do this, I store the lettuce & peppers separately.
 The cabbage and carrots soak in the dressing, and it just gets better and better each day.

 Addictive Asian Cabbage Salad